marjcobero/yourThoughts/README.md

 # yourThoughts

 yourThoughts is a twitter mock up web application.

-Developed with Django and Bootstrap for fast yet responsive design.
+* Developed with Django framework for my backend and Bootstrap a responsive web application design.
 MySQL is used for database.

 # Features
 * It has log in and registration validation for unique username